awsdocs/aws-lambda-developer-guide/doc_source/welcome.md

 If you need to manage your own compute resources, Amazon Web Services also offers other compute services to meet your needs\.
 + Amazon Elastic Compute Cloud \(Amazon EC2\) service offers flexibility and a wide range of EC2 instance types to choose from\.
 It gives you the option to customize operating systems, network and security settings, and the entire software stack, but you are responsible for provisioning capacity, monitoring fleet health and performance, and using Availability Zones for fault tolerance\.
 + Elastic Beanstalk offers an easy\-to\-use service for deploying and scaling applications onto Amazon EC2 in which you retain ownership and full control over the underlying EC2 instances\.

+Lambda is a highly available service\.
+For more information, see the [AWS Lambda Service Level Agreement](https://aws.amazon.com/lambda/sla/)\.

 ## Are You a First\-time User of AWS Lambda?<a name="welcome-first-time-user"></a>